GrupoDiana/BRT-Documentation/docs/applications/settingsFile.md

 This section defines the models used for sound rendering, including listeners and environment models.

 - **Listeners**: Defines the physical listener(s) by ID.
 Example: `["DefaultListener"]`.
 - **ListenerModels**: Specifies the listener models, identified by an ID and model type.
-The available types include `ListenerHRTFModel`, `ListenerAmbisonicHRTFModel`, `ListenerEnvironmentBRIRModel`, and others.
+The available types include `ListenerHRTFModel`, `ListenerAmbisonicHRTFModel`, `ListenerEnvironmentBRIRModel`, and `ListenerAmbisonicEnvironmentBRIRModel`.
-- **EnvironmentModels**: Specifies the environment models, such as the `SDNEnvironmentModel`.
+- **EnvironmentModels**: Specifies the environment models, such as the `SDNEnvironmentModel` and the `FreeFieldEnvironmentModel`.
+- **Binaural Filters**: Specifies the binaural filter used.
+The available binaural filter model is the `SOSBinauralFilter`.
 - **ConnectSourcesTo**: Defines which models the audio sources connect to when loaded.
 Sources can be connected to either listener models or environment models.
-- **ConnectEnvironmentToListenerModel**: Specifies how environment models are connected to listener models.
-The output from environment models is sent to the listener models for further processing.
+- **Model2ModelConnections**: Defines how are the interconnections between the different models (environment, listening and binaural filters).
+The outputs of the `OriginID` models will be connected to the inputs of the `DestinationID` models.
 - **ConnectToListener**: Specifies how the listener models are connected to the listener.
 The output of the listener models is connected to the listener for mixing.

 Example: